-We sat on a mat and had a chat and made maps! (hereafter #MagicCarpet) is a project that weaves science and visual art together to open a creative space instigating conversations about mind-wandering and the boundaries between normal/abnormal behaviour.
+We sat on a mat and had a chat and made maps! (hereafter #MagicCarpet) was a project that wove science and visual art together to open a creative space instigating conversations about mind-wandering and the boundaries between normal/abnormal behaviour.

 Mind-wandering refers to the engagement in self-generated thoughts unrelated to the external environment.
 While mind-wandering is a universal human experience, excessive spontaneous mind-wandering is a key feature of Attention Deficit Hyperactivity Disorder (ADHD).

-Some of the key questions the project poses are:
+Some of the key questions the project posed were:

-At its heart of the project is a tapestry, designed by Kai, which weaves various research and narratives of and questions about mind-wandering together.
+At its heart of the project was a tapestry, designed by Kai, which wove various research and narratives of and questions about mind-wandering together.
 Decorative yet grotesque, the tapestry bears shades of Perry, Bosch, Chagall, 'outsider' artist Henry Darger, concrete poetry and Hindu iconography, paying particular attention to how every line/mark/pixel/passing thought relates to the physical weave.

-The work ‘takes off’ when audiences are paired up with Philip, Kai, and other researchers and artists to sit on the tapestry and chat about mind-wandering.
-As words and language can be inadequate or challenging, participants capture their discussions, disagreements and discoveries in drawings that they co-create with the project team.
-These drawings are then documented in a limited-edition publication alongside photographs, sketches and notes on mind-wandering and reflective texts.
+The work ‘took off’ when audiences were paired up with Philip, Kai, and other researchers and artists to sit on the tapestry and chat about mind-wandering.
+As words and language can be inadequate or challenging, participants captured their discussions, disagreements and discoveries in drawings that they co-create with the project team.
+These drawings were then documented in a limited-edition publication alongside photographs, sketches and notes on mind-wandering and reflective texts.

 'Mind-wanderer in action' badges designed by Kai for the project